alexcheva/social-network/README.md

 ```
 <br/>
 I would like to:<br/>
-1. Implement the option to post posts as global or friends only.<br/>
+1. Add option to post globally or to friends only.<br/>
-2. Show global posts to everyone, without option to comment or like.<br/>
+2. Show global posts to everyone.<br/>
-3. Show friends only posts to user friends.<br/>
+3. Unregistered users can't comment or like.<br/>
-4. Add login/register to top right nav bar, if user is not logged in.<br/>
+4. If user is not logged in, add login/register to top right nav bar.<br/>
 ✔ 5.
 Add media queries for mobile devices.<br/>
 ✔ 6.
 Add notifications.<br/>
 ✔ 7.
 Add about user.<br/>